Publications of Mrs. Cooke

 • Silvester, Tipping.
 A critical dissertation on Titus iii.
 10,11.
 Wherein Mr. Foster's notion of heresy is consider'd, and confuted.
 And the power of the Church to censure hereticks is vindicated.
 By Tipping Silvester, M. A. Fellow of Pembroke College Oxon, and Lecturer of St. Bartholomew the Great.
 London: printed and sold by Thomas Gardner, in Little Bartholomew-Close: Mrs. Nutt, Mrs. Cooke, Mrs. Charlton, at the Royal-Exchange; T. Cooper at the Globe in Pater-Noster-Row; A. Dodd, at Temple-Bar, and by the Booksellers of London and Westminster, [1735].
 ESTC No. T34418.
 Grub Street ID 264724.

 • Deist in London..
-The true character of the Rev. Mr. Whitefield; in a letter from a Deist in London, to this friend in the country.
-With some observations on the dispute between Dr. Trapp and Mr. Whitefield, and the behaviour of the clergy. ...
-London: printed: and sold by Mrs. Dodd; Mrs. Nutt, Mrs. Cook, and Mrs. Bartlett; and by the booksellers and pamphlet shops of London and Westminster, 1739.
+True character of the Rev. Mr. Whitefield; In a letter from a deist in London, to his friend in the country.
+With some observations on the dispute between Dr. Trapp and Mr. Whitefield, and the behaviour of the clergy.
+Likewise the sentiments, manners, &c. of deists, fairly stated by real truths.
+London: Printed: and sold by Mrs. Dodd, at Temple-Bar; Mrs. Nutt, Mrs. Cook, and Mrs. Bartlett, at the Royal-Exchange; and by the booksellers and pamphlet shop of London and Westminster, M.DCC.XXXIX.
+[1739].
 ESTC No. N27635.
 Grub Street ID 16883.

 • Enthusiasm display'd: being a true copy of a most learned, conscientious, and devout exercise, or sermon, held forth the last Lord's day of April, 1649. at Sir P---- T----'s house in Lincolns-Inn-Fields, by Lieutenant General Oliver Cromwell.
 As it was faithfully taken in characters by Aaron Guerdon.
 To which are added, I. The general character of Oliver, extracted from various Authors.
 II.
 His Particular Character.
 By Bevil Higgons; Esq; III.
 An exact Account of his Magnificent Lying in State, and Pompous Funeral.
 IV.
 Some Conjectures concerning the Place of his Burial.
 By Bishop Kennet.
 V. Poems on his death.
 By Mr. Waller and Mr. Cowley.
 London: printed and sold by J. Tilly, in Rose and Rainbow-Court, Aldersgate-Street; Mrs. Dodd, at the Peacock without Temple-Bar; Mrs. Cook at the Royal-Exchange, and H. Chapelle in Grosvenor-Street, MDCCXLIII.
 1743.
 ESTC No. T135015.
 Grub Street ID 183544.